IP-CAM/NGINX-Opencart-Setup/README.md

 ```

-or in real issuing of Let's Encrypt certificate:
+- in real issuing of Let's Encrypt certificate:
 ```shell
 #!/bin/sh